orbcode/orbuculum/README.md

 * orbtrace: The fpga configuration controller.

 * orbzmq: ZeroMQ server.

+There is also embryonic Python support in the `Python` directory.

 A few simple use cases are documented in the last section of this document, as are example outputs of using orbtop to report on the